Revolt of the Comuneros: Burning of Medina del Campo

-The Junta of Tordesillas
+Junta of Tordesillas

 The comunero army now properly organized itself, integrating the militias of Toledo, Madrid, and Segovia.
 Once told of Fonseca's attack, the comunero forces went to Medina del Campo and took possession of the artillery that had just been denied to Fonseca's troops.
 On August 29, the comuneros' army arrived at Tordesillas with the goal of declaring Queen Joanna the sole sovereign.
 The Junta moved from Ávila to Tordesillas at the Queen's request and invited cities that had not yet sent representatives to do so.
 A total of thirteen cities were represented in the Junta of Tordesillas: Burgos, Soria, Segovia, Ávila, Valladolid, León, Salamanca, Zamora, Toro, Toledo, Cuenca, Guadalajara, and Madrid.
 The only invited cities that failed to attend were the four Andalusian cities: Seville, Granada, Cordova, and Jaén.
 Since most of the kingdom was represented at Tordesillas, the Junta renamed itself the Cortes y Junta General del Reino ("General Assembly of the Kingdom").
 On September 24, 1520, the mad Queen, for the only time, presided over the Cortes.

 The legislators met with Queen Joanna and explained the purpose of the Cortes: to proclaim her sovereignty and restore lost stability to the kingdom.
 The next day, September 25, the Cortes issued a declaration pledging to use arms if necessary and for the whole to aid any one city that was threatened.
 On September 26, the Cortes of Tordesillas declared itself the new legitimate government and denounced the Royal Council.
 Oaths of self-defense were taken by all the cities represented over the week, finishing by September 30.
 The revolutionary government now had structure and a free hand to act, with the Royal Council still ineffective and confused.